survivejs/webpack-book/manuscript/04_what_is_webpack.md

 Internally webpack manages the bundling process using what's called **chunks** and the term often comes up in webpack related documentation.
 Chunks are smaller pieces of code that are included in the bundles seen in webpack output.

 Webpack supports ES2015, CommonJS, MJS, and AMD module formats out of the box.
-There's also support for [WebAssembly](https://developer.mozilla.org/en-US/docs/WebAssembly), a new way of running low level code in the browser.
+There's also support for [WebAssembly](https://developer.mozilla.org/en-US/docs/WebAssembly), a new way of running low-level code in the browser.
 The loader mechanism works for CSS as well, with `@import` and `url()` support through _css-loader_.
 You can find plugins for specific tasks, such as minification, internationalization, HMR, and so on.

 T> A dependency graph is a directed graph that describes how nodes relate to each other.
 In this case, the graph definition is defined through references (`require`, `import`) between files.
 Webpack statically traverses these without executing the source to generate the graph it needs to create bundles.

+T> Starting from webpack 5, there's support for [experiments](https://webpack.js.org/configuration/experiments/#experiments).
+These represent future functionality that's hidden behind a feature flag and allows early testing of the functionality.

 ## Webpack's execution process